Struck Off For Blowing the Whistle

 My letter to the President of the Law Institute of Victoria

 I could see that Judge Gray’s “investigation” was a sham and that all involved were attempting to avoid an investigation into the truth of my corruption allegations.
 After a back-and-forth email conversation with Mr Docherty regarding the fairness of the process, I told Mr Docherty that I wanted to lodge a complaint.
-Mr Docherty advised me that the most appropriate avenue of complaint would be for me to write a letter to the President of the Law Institute of Victoria.
-Mr Docherty probably thought that I wouldn’t bother, given the clear conflict of interests, but I held my nose and put pen to paper.
+Mr Docherty advised me that the most appropriate avenue of complaint would be for me to write a letter to the President of the Law Institute of Victoria, and so I did as he suggested.

-See my very comprehensive letter to Ms Tania Wolff dated 4 July, 2021., which was also emailed to (Note there is a typo at paragraph 19 of the letter, where the date 16 September, 2021 should read 16 September 2020.)
+See my very comprehensive letter to Ms Tania Wolff dated 4 July, 2021, which was also emailed to Mr Peter Docherty, Judge Ian Gray and Ms Fiona McLeay.
+(Note there is a typo at paragraph 19 of the letter, where the date 16 September, 2021 should read 16 September 2020.)

 In my email of 27 July, 2021 I asked Ms Wolff,